 “As the two countries, Armenia and Georgia, work at a higher level of anti-doping sphere than other countries our aim is to convey our experience to them.
 We will also discuss blood testing process.
 Each country will have 4 doping control officers who will be able to take blood from athletes”, head of Armenian anti-doping agency Hovhannisyan said.

 The Eastern Europe RADO Board meeting is attended by Georgia’s, Macedonia’s, Moldova’s Armenia’s, Montenegro’s and Albania’s anti-doping agencies’ representatives.

 Photos – here

 ANOC press service

-The championship will be held from June 21 to 26…
+The XXIII Olympic Winter Games will be held from February 9 to 25